Steps to Set Up and Create your Website

 You Need a powerful Hosting Management Tool

-There are several numbers of powerful web hosting management tools out there.
-Some of them are Bluehost, DreamHost, HostGator, Namecheap and Whogohost.
+There are several numbers of a powerful web hosting management tools out there.
+Some of them are Bluehost, DreamHost, HostGator, Namecheap, and Whogohost.
 These few are recommended because of their quality services which will be much talked about on this platform.

 Without the hosting management company, you may not have a Cpanel.
-This is to say that this companies provide the Cpanel needed to have your site up and running.
-Within the cpanel, we have the Softaculous Apps Installer to proceed on the next necessary option.
+This is to say that these companies provide the Cpanel needed to have your site up and running.
+Within the Cpanel, we have the Softaculous Apps Installer to proceed on the next necessary option.

 You need a Cpanel

-You see?
-Without one, you can not possibly manage your website because all you need to keep a website up and running is a web based interface.
+Do you see?
+Without one, you can not possibly manage your website because all you need to keep a website up and running is a web-based interface.

-Many host providers, like Whogohost, Namecheap, Bluehost, Dreamhost, HostGator etc, all makes cpanel available to website owners.
+Many host providers, like Whogohost, Namecheap, Bluehost, Dreamhost, HostGator, etc, all make Cpanel available to website owners.
 This is to make them get their sites fully set up for business.

 Cpanel contains quite a reasonable number of important tools that you can explore, and exploit to the best of your discretion.